nafrelim/blog/blog_fe/src/components/About.md

 The purpose of this task is to prepare an E2E experience of a Blog.

-The application is called **cvt-blog** and includes three main components:
+The application is called **blog** and includes three main components:

 1. Frontend application - **blog_fe**
 2. Backend application - **blog_be**